 After a delay of one to several days, the ejected solar mass also reaches Earth.
 Unlike free-travelling photons, the solar wind has an arduous journey.
 Earth's magnetic field acts to repel foreign materials from its magnetosphere.
 Once this barrier is breached by the combined effect of the solar wind and Earth's magnetic field, the particles, which have spent a while sweeping along in the Earth's wake, move Earthward.
 They stagnate at an altitude of about 40,000 km, slowly building energy, and they eventually cause the magnetic field to explode.
 In the aftermath, the solar particles rain down on the atmosphere and can be seen in remarkable displays of aurora borealis, or northern lights.

 This short description of the Sun—Earth connection hides many unsolved scientific problems of great importance and complexity: How is a magnetic field generated in an astrophysical object?
 How do the magnetic field and the charged particles interact over the great range and scales of the Sun—Earth System (suggested, for example, by the stunning structures in auroras)?
-These are inquiries of universal significance, and must be studied on or
+These are inquiries of universal significance, and must be studied on or around Earth.

 Beyond its scientific significance, understanding the Sun—Earth connection is also of immediate concern to humanity.
 Like hurricanes in Gulf Coast areas in the south, solar storms in northern-latitude regions such as Canada can wreak havoc.
 High-energy particles create beautiful aurora, but they have proven to be capable of causing great destruction to communications satellites and long-distance land systems, such as power grids and undersea cables.
 Therefore, this research has a direct bearing on our ability to predict the space-weather events and keep the systems that people rely on from harm.

 William Liu, Ph.D.